NoOneIsHereFr/DabloonBankMod/README.md

 - a back button in every Menu

+  I know that it is Anoying so I added them to prevent any person to destroy his device with a apple o the Backside

 - a Backup/Restore Feature

+  Good If you Actually destroyed your device with a apple onthe backside

 - no max adding amount

+  Saw someone giving you 101 Dabloons and you couldn't add them so I did this

 - Custom ATM Card (you can add your own soon)

+  Nothing to explain here ig?

 - Storing Dabloons as QR Code

+  you lost your device with a apple on the backside? with this Feature you wont lose your Dabloons